About this courseSkip About this course

 Text: S. Datta, “Lessons from Nanoelectronics”, Part B: Quantum Transport, World Scientific, Second Edition 2017

-The manuscript will be available for download at the course's website.
+The manuscript will be available for download in the course.

 Official and Verified

 Receive an instructor-signed certificate with the institution's logo to verify your achievement and increase your job prospects

 Add the certificate to your CV or resume, or post it directly on LinkedIn

 Give yourself an additional incentive to complete the course

 edX, a non-profit, relies on verified certificates to help fund free education for everyone globally

 From Nobel Prize winner Roald Hoffmann, Cornell University:

 "… the pedagogical imperative in research is very important to me, and so I really value a kindred spirit.
 Your (Datta's) online courses are just wonderful!"

 Unfortunately, learners from one or more of the following countries or regions will not be able to register for this course: Iran, Cuba and the Crimea region of Ukraine.
 While edX has sought licenses from the U.S. Office of Foreign Assets Control (OFAC) to offer our courses to learners in these countries and regions, the licenses we have received are not broad enough to allow us to offer this course in all locations. edX truly regrets that U.S. sanctions prevent us from offering all of our courses to everyone, no matter where they live.